 - 11. Prince George's County Tree Canopy Coverage Ordinance: The subject site is located in the IE Zone.
 Per Section 25-128(b) of the Prince George's County Code, there is a 10 percent tree canopy coverage (TCC) requirement.
 This amounts to approximately 1.204 acres, or 52,446 square feet, to be provided in TCC.
 A prior submittal includes a landscape plan, dated April 2023, that provides the appropriate schedule and shows an adequate number of plants on-site, in compliance with the requirements.
 A condition has been included herein requiring the applicant to add the TCC schedule to the updated landscape plan. - 12.
 Referral Comments: This application was referred to the concerned agencies and divisions.
-The Planning Board has reviewed and adopts referral comments that are incorporated herein by reference and are summarized, as follows: - a.
-Historic Preservation and Archeological Review-The Planning Board has reviewed and adopts the memorandum dated November 1, 2023 (Stabler, Smith, and Chisholm to Lockhart), which notes that the site was surveyed for archeological resources in 1996.
+The referral comments are summarized as follows, and are incorporated herein by reference: - a.
+Historic Preservation and Archeological Review-In a memorandum dated November 1, 2023 (Stabler, Smith, and Chisholm to Lockhart), the Historic Preservation Section noted that the site was surveyed for archeological resources in 1996.
 One archeological site, 18PR507 - a prehistoric lithic scatter, was identified on the subject property.
 No further investigations were recommended.
 The subject property does not contain, and is not adjacent to, any designated Prince George's County historic sites or resources. - b.
-Community Planning-The Planning Board has reviewed and adopts the memorandum dated October 31, 2023 (Nair to Lockhart).
-The Community Planning Division provided an evaluation of the application stating that the master plan recommends industrial land use for the subject property (Map 4-3: Proposed Land Use Plan, page 62).
+Community Planning-In a memorandum dated October 31, 2023 (Nair to Lockhart), the Community Planning Division provided an evaluation of the application stating that the master plan recommends industrial land use for the subject property (Map 4-3: Proposed Land Use Plan, page 62).
 The subject property is in the Landover Metro Center Industrial area (page 121).
 The master plan states that "the accessibility and proximity of the area to the highway system provides an ideal location for office, flex (lightly zoned industrial or office space where the building provides its occupants the flexibility of utilizing the location for office or showroom space in combination with manufacturing, laboratory, warehouse, etc.), and industrial uses to occur" (page 78).
-The approved distribution warehouse conforms with these recommendations.
+The proposed distribution warehouse use conforms with these recommendations.

 c.
-Transportation Planning-The Planning Board has reviewed and adopts the memorandum dated November 22, 2023 (Daniels to Lockhart).
-The Transportation Planning Section provided the following comments on this DSP:
+Transportation Planning-In a memorandum dated November 22, 2023 (Daniels to Lockhart), the Transportation Planning Section provided the following comments on this DSP: